chadify/jumpcutter/README.md

 # About My Fork
 My fork is strictly for removing any silence at all form the input video so it contains all the settings pre-loaded by default, another handy change is automatically deleting the TEMP folder, if present due to previous failed operations, which is very helpful when executing multiple chain operations in teminal/command line.

-The original version does not deletes the TEMP folder of a previous failed operation resulting the next operation in error, my changes mention in the above lines fixed it.
+The original version does not deletes the TEMP folder of a previous failed operation resulting the next operation in the following error "Creation of the directory %s failed.
+(The TEMP folder may already exist.
+Delete or rename it, and try again.)", my changes mentioned in the above lines fixed it.

 ## Some heads-up: